tbrowder/Abbreviations/README.md

 ### Improved abbreviation search

-One other point about the new abbreviation process: the input word set is first formed into subgroups based on the the first character of each word.
+The abbreviation algorithm has been improved in the following way: the input word set is first formed into subgroups based on the the first character of each word.
 Then the subgroups have their abbreviation sets formed, then all those sets are combined into one set.
 The result will be a larger number of available abbeviations in many cases than were available under the original API.

-For example, given an input set consisting of the words `A ab Abcde`, the default output hash of abbreviations (with the original words as keys) is
+For example, given an input set consisting of the words `A ab Abcde`, the default output hash of abbreviations (with the original words as keys) is now

         A     => ['A'],
         ab    => ['a', 'ab'],
         Abcde => ['Ab', 'Abc', 'Abcd', 'Abcde'],

+In contrast, *without* the initial subgrouping, the result would be:

+        A     => ['A'],
+        ab    => ['ab'],                   # <- one less abbreviation
+        Abcde => ['Abc', 'Abcd', 'Abcde'], # <- one less abbreviation

 If the `:lower-case` option is used we get a surprisingly different result.